-As a Sponsor, you need to be fully versed in each change to the drug safety laws around SUSAR reporting as and when it happens.
-Including the changes you need to introduce to remain fully compliant.
+In the EU post-marketing environment, an Individual Case Safety Report (ICSR) may involve a serious or non-serious adverse reaction – regardless of expectedness.
+Such cases must be submitted to the regulatory authorities within 15 days or 90 days respectively.
+As a Marketing Authorisation Holder, you need to be fully versed in each change to the drug safety laws in concerned territories around expedited reporting as and when it happens.
+Including the responses you need to introduce to remain fully compliant.
 With the right support you can rapidly respond to the challenges in line with your Standard Operating Procedures.

-PrimeVigilance place particular emphasis on the timely reporting of SUSARs.
-With a fully validated E2B compliant safety database (ARISgTM), highly effective SOPs and operating guidelines, thorough employee training and a constant quality management system ‘on time’ reporting is a major priority.
+PrimeVigilance drug safety services consultants place particular emphasis on the timely reporting of post-authorisation case reports.
+With a fully validated E2B compliant safety database (ARISg™), highly effective SOPs and operating guidelines, thorough employee training and a constant quality management system ‘on time’ reporting is a major priority.
 Reports may be made electronically or by hard copy as required by local regulations.
-PrimeVigilance can register and run electronic reporting systems such as EudraVigilance.
+PrimeVigilance may register and run electronic reporting systems such as EudraVigilance.
 EMEA trained employees to ensure compliance with the rigorous requirements’ of such a system.